Australian Capital Territory

 A locally elected legislative assembly has governed the territory since 1988.
 However, the Commonwealth maintains authority over the territory and may disallow or overturn local laws.
 The Commonwealth maintains control over the area known as the Parliamentary Triangle through the National Capital Authority.
 Residents of the territory, together with residents of the Jervis Bay Territory and Norfolk Island, elect three members of the House of Representatives and two senators.
-While senators who represent Australian states have fixed six-year terms, the terms of Territory senators are not fixed but are governed by the opening and dissolution of the House of Representatives.
+While senators who represent Australian states have fixed six-year terms, the terms of territory senators are not fixed, but rather are governed by the opening and dissolution of the House of Representatives.